moncla-lab/treesort-pipeline/README.md

 # Pipeline for running Treesort in replicate

 Warning: This repository is a work in progress.
-It will be integrated with a [cladeset-mapping tool](https://github.com/moncla-lab/treesort-cladeset-mapping) developed by Stephan Shank in the Moncla lab.
+It will be integrated with a [cladeset-mapping tool](https://github.com/moncla-lab/treesort-cladeset-mapping) developed by Stephen Shank in the Moncla lab.

 ### Overview